This database holds data for 50 states and the District of Columbia for the 2024–2025 school year.

 Q. How was the information in the database gathered?

-A. FRAC obtained information on schools that have adopted community eligibility from state education agencies or entities at the state level that administer the federal school nutrition programs.
-Between November 2021 and March 2022, FRAC collected these data:
+A. FRAC obtained information on schools that have adopted community eligibility from state education agencies or the state agency that administers the federal school nutrition programs.
+Between January 2025 and March 2025, FRAC collected these data:

-Under federal law, states are required to publish, by May 1 of each year*, a list of schools and districts with ISPs of at least 40 percent and those with ISPs between 30 and just under 40 percent (near-eligible schools and districts).
-For most states, FRAC compared these published lists to the lists of adopting schools, and compiled a universe of eligible and participating schools and districts in the 2020–2021 school year.
-Sixteen states—Connecticut, the District of Columbia, Illinois, Kansas, Louisiana, Michigan, Mississippi, Montana, Nevada, New Hampshire, Ohio, Rhode Island, South Carolina, Texas, West Virginia, and Wyoming—provided the list of eligible and participating schools that was used for the database.
+Under federal law, states are required to publish, by May 1 of each year, a list of CEP-eligible and near-eligible schools and districts.
+CEP-eligible schools and school districts are ones with ISPs of at least 25 percent, and near-eligible schools and school districts are those with ISPs between 15 percent and just under 25 percent.
+For most states, FRAC compared these published eligibility lists to the lists of adopting schools that the state agencies provided FRAC and compiled a universe of eligible and participating schools and districts in the 2024–2025 school year.

 Q. How is the database different from previous years?